PoCInnovation/Workshops/security/README.md

 # Security Workshops
-Security workshops to introduce students to security with CTF-like exercices.
+Security workshops to introduce students to security with CTF-like exercises.

-In each directory, you will find the exercices, a README explaining the purpose of the workshop and the slides used during the workshop.
+In each directory, you will find the exercises, a README explaining the purpose of the workshop and the slides used during the workshop.

 ### [🌐 Click to join our Discord](https://discord.gg/Yqq2ADGDS7)